 1. Edit an annual report on the state of gender equality within the institution

-2. Provide greater visibility for gender issues within the institution, by advising the authorities of his/her institution on the policies to be pursued for greater equality of women and men, by informing and raising the awareness of the university community and its stakeholders, and by monitoring the implementation of the actions set out in the respective action plans
+2. Ensure greater visibility for the gender issue within the institution, by advising the authorities of its institution on the policies to be pursued for greater equality of women and men, by informing and raising the awareness of the university community and its stakeholders, and by monitoring the implementation of the actions set out in the respective action plans

-3. Participate in institutional networks, regional, national and international networks related to gender issues
+3. Participate in institutional, regional, national and international networks related to gender issues

 4. Propose an action plan to increase gender equality within the institution

-• Jérémy Dodeigne - Jérémy Dodeigne is Professor of Political Science in the Department of Political Science (FSESG).
-He is also president of the Transitions research institute.
-As part of the institute's democratic transformations cluster, his research focuses in particular on women's political representation and changes in gender stereotypes in politics in European democracies (POLSTYLE project).
-Since 2021, he has been a member of the Commission genre en l'enseignement supérieur (CoGES) at ARES.
+• Jérémy Dodeigne - Professor of political science at the EMCP Faculty, Jérémy is also a member of the Transitions research institute.
+As part of the institute's democratic transformations cluster (TRANSDEM), her research focuses in particular on women's political representation and changes in gender stereotypes in politics (POLSTYLE project).

-• François-Xavier Fiévez - A graduate of the Université Catholique de Louvain, he carried out research in the "Women's studies" department on feminist readings of contemporary African-American authors.
-Maître en Didactique des Langues Etrangères at UNamur, he works on issues related to "Queering the English language classroom" (Paiz, 2020).
+• François-Xavier Fiévez - A graduate of the Université Catholique de Louvain, he carried out research work in the "Women's studies" department on feminist readings of contemporary African-American authors.
+Maître en Didactique des Langues Etrangères at UNamur, he is working on issues related to "Queering the English language classroom" (Paiz, 2020).

-• Julie Henry - Informatics researcher and STEAM project leader.
+• Julie Henry - Doctor of Informatics and STEAM project leader.
 Her work focuses, among other things, on gender stereotypes and their influence on career guidance, particularly with regard to STEM professions.
-She represents UNamur on the Women in Digital group (SPF - Economy).
+She represents UNamur in the Women in Digital group (SPF - Economy).

-• Coline Leclercq - As Gender Contact Person (PCG) at the University of Namur, Coline Leclercq oversees the implementation of the university's commitments to promote gender equality within the university, whether in terms of the student community, staff members or the composition of decision-making bodies.
-She is also the contact person for the PHARE (Protection Harcèlement Etudiant) program.
-In this capacity, she welcomes and accompanies students who are victims or targets of harassment.
+• Coline Leclercq - As PCG of the University of Namur, Coline ensures that the university's commitments to gender equality are implemented.
+Alongside this, she is also the point person for the PHARE (Protection Harcèlement Etudiant) scheme.
+In this capacity, she welcomes and accompanies students who are victims or targets of harassment, which contributes directly to combating the phenomenon of the leaky pipe, i.e. the gradual loss of women as the curriculum progresses.

-• Romain Mertens - Assistant-doctoral student at UNamur's Faculty of Law.
+• Romain Mertens - Assistant-doctoral student at the UNamur Faculty of Law.
 His research interests include non-discrimination law.
-He is a member of the Women and Science Committee.
+He is a member of the Femmes et Sciences Committee.

 Contact